Proven-Paradox/shaper-system/Handbook.md

 Spell [Careful]
 Action: Major
 Prerequisites: [Kinetic Pummeling](#kinetic-pummeling)
-Range: Short
+Range: Medium
-Targets: 2 adjacent Squares
+Targets: 1 Square
-Cost: 14 MP (Careful 10 MP)
+Cost: 13 MP (Careful 10 MP)
 Damage: x2 (Physical)
-Effect: If you spend your minor action while using this Ability, the MP cost is reduced to 4.
+Effect: If you spend your minor action while using this Ability, the MP cost is reduced to 10.
 Description: A basic area of effect kinetic spell.
 This could represent an unfocused wave of psychic energy, telekinetically picking up and hurling many small projectiles in an area, scatter-shot weapons like shotguns or submachine guns, and the like.

 #### Lean In